tillmanj/eatingasturias/culture/ingredients/meat_index.md

 sidebar:
   nav: culture_full
 ---
+{% newthought 'Asturias eats a lot of meat.'%} From the ever-present chicken to the emblematic *ternera* (veal), Ít is rare to find a meal in Asturias without meat of some sort.

 {% assign pageCategory = page.ingredientCategory %}
 {% assign ingredients = site.ingredients | where: "ingredientCategory", pageCategory %}